symfony/symfony-docs/security.rst

 Visiting a URL under a firewall doesn't necessarily require you to be authenticated (e.g. the login form has to be accessible or some parts of your application are public).
+On the other hand, all pages that you want to be *aware* of a logged in user have to be under the same firewall.
+So if you want to display a "You are logged in as ..." message on every page, they all have to be included in the same firewall.

+The same firewall can have many modes of authentication, in other words, it enables many ways to ask the question "Who are you?".

 You'll learn how to restrict access to URLs, controllers or anything else within your firewall in the :ref:`access control
 <security-access-control>` section.